Dialosoft/.github/profile/README.md

 ---

-Developed by a team of 6 junior developers, BizNetBB aims to provide a seamless forum experience for enterprises and communities.
+Developed by a team of 6 junior developers, Dialosoft aims to provide a seamless forum experience for enterprises and communities.
 We look forward to your feedback and contributions!